jvan0314/AI-Family-Finance-Tracker/README.md

 1. **The Database:** It saves clean, standardized data into a Google Sheet.

-1. **The Report:** Every month the AI analyzes the data and emails you a "Financial Pulse" report with trends, charts, and insights.
+1. **The Report:** Every month the AI analyzes the data and emails you a "Financial Pulse" report with trends, charts, and insights. (see `demo_report.gs` in this repository as an example).

 ## 🛠️ Setup Guide (Start Here)